yanatan16/nanoajax/README.md

 An ajax library you need a microscope to see.

-Weighs in at **614 bytes** gzipped and minified.
-It is very basic, but contains support for cross-domain requests back to somewhat older browsers.
+Weighs in at **620 bytes** gzipped and minified.
+It is very basic, but contains support for cross-domain requests back to somewhat older browsers (See [Compatibility](#compatibility)).

 ## API Changes